Caijia language: Classification

 Similarities among Old Chinese, Waxiang, Caijia, and Bai have been pointed out by Wu & Shen (2010) and others.

-Zhengzhang Shangfang (2010) argued that Bai and Caijia formed a Greater Bai subgroup of Sino-Tibetan.
+Zhengzhang Shangfang (2010) argued that Bai and Caijia formed a Macro-Bai subgroup of Sino-Tibetan.

 Caijia also appears to be related to the extinct Longjia and Luren languages, but they are too poorly documented for definitive classification.

 In contrast, Sagart (2011) groups Caijia with Waxiang, a divergent Chinese variety spoken in northwestern Hunan, as the earliest group to split off from Old Chinese.

 Sagart (2011) lists the following features of Old Chinese retained by both Caijia and Waxiang: